Ladcan/ManiaBlitz/README.md

 # ManiaBlitz
-Repository for a rhythm game, ManiaBlitz (ladcan.itch.io/maniablitz)
+Repository for the rhythm game, which is currently closed sourced!

+Report your bugs here or suggestions here!

+Don't have anything to share?
+Visit, or download the game at [Itch.io](https://ladcan.itch.io/maniablitz)